AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/session-history.md

 and urge them to save the initiates working on excavation.
 3. The PCs heads to the excavation site, defeats Digrot, and let the initiates loose.
 Junka and his escorts chase after the initiates.

+(Session 5 Starts)
+1. The PCs chased off the bone pickers, defeated a squad of guards, defeated the necromancers, and killed Trixie.
-2.
+2. PCs reached level 3.

-3. while a search party was roused to search for them.
+# The invasion was planned to occur on the 10th of Firefall.